mhweiner/dom-animate/README.md

 Features:

 - Really small filesize, only 1 dependency (~2.5KB uncompressed, including dependency).
+- Straightforward, simple API.
 - Supports Beizer Curves and custom easing functions, with predefined values.
 - Custom timing function (uses RAF by default if available)
-- Custom render function
 - Pause/resume/stop/restart animations.
+- Supports delays that still work with pause/resume/stop/restart.
 - Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.
+- Lambda render functions.

 ## Installation